mag4no10/arch-linux-guide/PART_II.md

 # yay -S ufw
 # sudo ufw enable
 ```
-I will be using ssh so:
+I will be using ssh, so:
 ```
 # sudo systemctl start sshd
 # sudo systemctl enable sshd